spinningcat/Person-On-Duty/README.md

 #####*What are used in that project.*

-*JavaScript and jQuery were used together in this project."
+*JavaScript and jQuery were used together in this project.*

 #####"The libraries that are used in this project.*
 1. **Jquery UI**